leidymgdev/nodejs-delilah-api-rest/server/README.md

 You can check this in the mysql tables.

 **Important note:** This information needs to be inserted before testing all endpoints. **This is a master data.**
+And This script can be only executes one time.
+If you run it more than once you will get the following error: "Error in bulk create seeders SequelizeUniqueConstraintError: Validation error.".
+(This error is why the inserted records must be unique and not repeat.
+When trying to reinsert them, you will get that error because they are already inserted yet.)

 The master data inserted are [here](https://github.com/leidymgdev/delilah-api-rest-nodejs/tree/master/server/repository/seeders/data).